Advertiser Login

 Head Chef

-A head chef role in a ski resort will usually be for the larger tour operators who are catering for a hotel full of guests, or for one of the local resort restaurants or hotels.
-A high standard of food will be required, either to keep the hotel guests happy, or to build a restaurant's reputation and attract regular custom.
+You will generally be working for larger tour operators, catering for a hotel full of guests, or for a resort restaurant or hotel.
 You will be preparing a range of meals from breakfast through to evening meals, usually six nights a week.
-You will also have responsibility for a team of cooks or sous chefs who will work under you.
+You will also have responsibility for a team of cooks who will work under you.
 You must be able to work with a menu plan and within a set budget.
-As well as the food preparation you will be responsible for kitchen hygiene, ordering and stock control.
-Covers could be anything from fifty to a hundred, perhaps even more at the larger hotels.
+You will be responsible for kitchen hygiene, ordering and stock control.
+Covers could be anything from fifty to a hundred plus at larger hotels.
 Chef qualifications are a must, and previous head chef experience is usually desirable.

 Assistant Chef